lmos-ai/arc/docs-src/docs/02-clients/langchain4j.md

 LangChain4J is a Java library that provides a uniform interface to multiple language models.

-The Arc Framework provides a wrapper for the LangChain4J ChatLanguageModel interface, which allows us to use any LangChain4J clint within our Arc Agents.
+The Arc Framework provides a wrapper for the LangChain4J ChatLanguageModel interface, which allows us to use any LangChain4J client within our Arc Agents.

 Example:
 ```kotlin